 Racing to deliver new experiences

-As personalization grows, DICK’S designers need to work faster and deliver more creative content for different campaigns.
-The company’s designers use Adobe Creative Cloud for enterprise apps — including Photoshop, Illustrator, InDesign, Premiere Pro, and After Effects — to create content across digital channels.
+As personalisation grows, DICK’S designers need to work faster and deliver more creative content for different campaigns.
+The company’s designers use Adobe Creative Cloud for enterprise apps — including Photoshop, Illustrator, InDesign, Premiere Pro and After Effects — to create content across digital channels.

-Designers across the company deliver consistent messaging with the same visuals, colors, fonts, and templates.
+Designers across the company deliver consistent messaging with the same visuals, colours, fonts and templates.
 They frequently work with merchandisers to create new visuals that will inspire athletes.
-They edit models, preview apparel, and test various backgrounds to pre-visualize ideas and obtain approvals before any photo shoot.
+They edit models, preview apparel and test various backgrounds to pre-visualise ideas and obtain approvals before any photo shoot.
 This reduces the need for expensive reshoots later.
 Having just the right app and features for any type of content they’re trying to create helps designers work faster and allows DICK’S to be more agile.
 Marketing can react to everchanging business needs within days or even hours.

-These growing demands require teams to stay on top of project timelines, managing brand standards, and managing creative output.
-Adobe Workfront maximizes the value of content at scale by making sure all digital assets are built, reviewed, approved, and automatically tagged to their associated projects.
+These growing demands require teams to stay on top of project timelines, managing brand standards and managing creative output.
+Adobe Workfront maximises the value of content at scale by making sure all digital assets are built, reviewed, approved and automatically tagged to their associated projects.

-DICK’S takes advantage of the performance, scalability, and security of Adobe Experience Manager as a Cloud Service across both its content and digital asset management systems.
-By managing content fragments and experience fragments in Experience Manager Sites, the company can easily deliver consistent and personalized content with speed and scale.
-And when DICK’S launched Public Lands, its outdoor specialty concept store, the team put a foundation in place to quickly create and deliver content-led experiences to customers across channels.
+DICK’S takes advantage of the performance, scalability and security of Adobe Experience Manager as a Cloud Service across both its content and digital asset management systems.
+By managing content fragments and experience fragments in Experience Manager Sites, the company can easily deliver consistent and personalised content with speed and scale.
+And when DICK’S launched Public Lands, its outdoor speciality concept store, the team put a foundation in place to quickly create and deliver content-led experiences to customers across channels.

 Inspiring athletes to new heights

-As DICK’S continues to expand personalization efforts, experimentation and analytics are the key to ensuring that all athletes have access to tailored messages.
-DICK’S currently launches about six to ten tests per week to optimize every aspect of the website, from content to web page design.
+As DICK’S continues to expand personalisation efforts, experimentation and analytics are the key to ensuring that all athletes have access to tailored messages.
+DICK’S currently launches about six to ten tests per week to optimise every aspect of the website, from content to web page design.

 Adobe Analytics measures test results in real time.
 Auto-Allocate in Target, powered by the artificial intelligence and machine learning engine Adobe Sensei, uses these real-time results to automatically shift audiences towards winning experiences.
 This means that DICK’S doesn’t need to wait for a test to finish before reaping the benefits.